canonical/kafka-operator/docs/tutorial/deploy.md

 KRaft replaces the dependency on Apache ZooKeeper for metadata management.
 For more information on the differences between the two solutions, please refer to the [upstream Apache Kafka documentation](https://kafka.apache.org/40/documentation/zk2kraft.html)
 ```

 Charmed Apache Kafka can run both with `roles=broker` and/or `roles=controller`.
+With this configuration option, the charm can be deployed either as a single application running both Apache Kafka brokers and KRaft controllers, or as multiple applications with a separate controller cluster and broker cluster.

 To deploy a cluster of three KRaft controllers, run:

 ```shell
 juju deploy kafka -n 3 --channel 4/edge --roles=controller controller